Choppity

 Who should pick Choppity?

 Choppity is shaped for podcasters on a budget.
-Its biggest strength: real multi-speaker face tracking and switching.
 The free tier is genuinely usable and the Starter plan at $2/mo is borderline absurd if you're price-sensitive

 Is Choppity free?